 Windara Reef has been built in two phases involving creating a limestone reef seeded with Australian Flat Oysters.
-The first four-hectare reef was delivered by Primary Industries and Regions South Australia (PIRSA) in June 2017 and The Nature Conservancy expanded the reef up to 20 hectares in October 2018.
-Over seven million oysters will be deployed onto the limestone reefs in 2019.
+The first four-hectare reef was delivered by Primary Industries and Regions South Australia (PIRSA) in June 2017 and we expanded the reef up to 20 hectares in October 2018.
+Over seven million oysters were seeded onto the limestone reef base in 2019.

 Windara Reef takes shape

 Local businessman, John Sandercock, is passionate about fishing and the benefits it can bring local communities.
 John lives in Ardrossan on the Yorke Peninsula in South Australia.